scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 But that is not the only way human behavior can guide machine learning.
 In domains like causal induction, people's judgments cannot form a benchmark in the traditional sense because we cannot trust people to be "correct".
 Nonetheless, people *do* make these judgments and, more importantly, these judgments exhibit systematic patterns.
 This systematicity allows the judgments output by cognition to be modeled using formal, computational frameworks.
 Further, if we formally characterize both the inputs to *and* outputs from cognition, we can define judgments as optimal according to some model.
 Formal models of individual cognitive processes can then act as a compass for machine learning, providing a direction for how problems and some solutions can be computed.

 Formal frameworks for generating models (e.g., causal theories) can be even more powerful.
 Data can often be interpreted in multiple ways, with each way requiring a model to generate solutions.
-Holding the data constant, different goals can merit different kinds of solutions.
+Holding the data constant, different goals merit different kinds of solutions.
 Frameworks that generate models, optimality criteria and solutions not only provide a direction for machine learning, but lay out *sets* of possible directions.
-Generalized methods using a single system for solving many different kinds of problems provide the ability to relate these different directions to each other.
-As such, formalizing the inputs, processes and outputs of human cognition produces a map of where machine learning could go, even if it never goes to any particular destination.
-From this, better navigators with more details about the particular terrain can find better routes.
+Generalized methods that use one system for solving many kinds of problems provide the ability to relate these different directions to each other.
+Formalizing the inputs, processes and outputs of human cognition produces a map of where machine learning could go, even if it never goes to any particular destination.
+From this, navigators with more details about the particular terrain can find newer and better routes.